Best TV series to watch on Netflix right now (August 2020)

 From original series like The Crown and Stranger Things to classics such as Doctor Who and Sherlock, check out the best TV shows to watch with our Netflix recommendations.

-It’s no secret that Netflix has got a vast wealth of TV series on its platform – both original shows and favourites from the archives – and that list is only expanding, with the streamer continuing to add new series even as the coronavirus pandemic wages on.
+It’s no secret that Netflix has a vast wealth of TV series on its platform – both original shows and favourites from the archives – and that list is only expanding, with the platform continuing to add new titles even as the coronavirus pandemic wages on.

-And with 2020 having seen far more people staying indoors than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so a range of new programmes has come all but a necessity.
+And with 2020 having seen far more people staying at home than usual we all have Netflix to thank – the average number of hours spent watching streaming services has soared this year, and so a range of new programmes has come all but a necessity.

-Of course, there is only one problem: there are so many excellent series on the platform that for some viewers the choice can be a bit dizzying – and so to help out we’ve provided our guide to the best telly the service has to offer.
+Of course, there is only one problem: there are so many excellent series on the streamer that for some viewers the choice can be overwhelming – and so to help out we’ve provided our guide to the best telly Netflix has to offer.

-When it comes to pre-existing content, there’s still a number of old favourites that are worth a re-visit such as Friends, Shameless (UK) and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a lighter watch.
+When it comes to pre-existing content, there’s still a number of classics that are worth a re-visit such as Friends, Sherlock and Spaced, while newer comedies such as After Life and Never Have I Ever are great if you’re looking for a lighter watch.

 After something a bit darker?
 Netflix is renowned for its black comedies (BoJack Horseman), intense dramas (Ozark) and crime series (Mindhunter), so do check them out if you’re looking for a fan of a good thriller.